Products I Do Not Recommend

 Fear-Based Selling Usually Indicates Deception

-As happens with companies that sell "whole-foods-supplements" in health food stores, selling products based on creating an illusion that other types of vitamins are "toxic" is almost always a tip-off that the manufacturer is lying to you and selling you products of less real value than other quality vitamin products.
+As happens with many companies that sell "whole-foods-supplements" in health food stores, selling products based on creating an illusion that other types of vitamins are "toxic" is almost always a tip-off that the manufacturer is deceiving you to sell you products of less real value for a much higher cost while giving you only nutrient doses.
+If they truly have a superior product they don't have to resort to fear-based negative selling to garner a purchase from you.

-While there are a few inferior multi-vitamin products being sold, the vast majority of multi-vitamin products you can buy in thousands of quality health food stores around the USA have been tested and shown to be exactly what they say they are.
-They are also safe and effective.
+While there are a few inferior multi-vitamin products being sold, the vast majority of multi-vitamin products you can buy in the over seven thousand health food stores in the United States have been tested and found to have exactly what their labels say.

 Deficient Formulation And A Poor Value

-Inspection of Mercola's formula shows that at $19.95 per month it is not a good value.
-For instance, it contains no calcium or magnesium or Vitamin D, so it doesn't even supply the RDA of all the essential vitamins and minerals.
-It is not a "complete" multi-vitamin, multi-mineral formula.
+Inspection of Mercola's vitamin formula shows that at $19.95 per month it is not a good value.
+For instance, it is not a "complete" multi-vitamin, multi-mineral formula.
+It contains no calcium, magnesium or vitamin D, so it doesn't supply the RDA of all the essential vitamins and minerals.
 Furthermore, in most cases, the nutrient potencies, including tiny RDA amounts of B-vitamins, are far too low to provide optimal benefits.
 (Click here to read my fully-referenced document on optimal vitamin dosing.)

-As evidence of the lack of substance he shows in selling this product, he promotes the vitamin with fear tactics saying, "Synthetic alternatives to whole foods are known as “isolates”.
+As evidence of the lack of substance he shows in selling this product, he promotes his vitamin products with fear-based tactics saying, "Synthetic alternatives to whole foods are known as “isolates”.
 Your body will only absorb a small percentage of an isolate form of vitamins and minerals — and utilize even less (Your body absorbs much more of the whole food form.)
 On top of that, there may be side effects, depending on the quality of the isolate."

 This statement is meant to scare people into buying his vitamin formula, but it is nonsensical.
-All of the 200,000 studies that show the benefits of taking dietary supplements use the very same vitamins and minerals he describes in scary terms as "isolates."
+All of the over 200,000 studies that show the benefits, and the safety and effectiveness of taking vitamins as dietary supplements use the very same vitamins and minerals he describes in scary terms as "isolates."

 This is doublespeak.
-Isolates are the best type of nutrients if you wants optimal absorption.
-Vitamins in foods generally do not absorb as well as isolated nutrients, because your intestine can only absorb nutrients in their isolated "free" state.
+Isolates are the best type of nutrients if you want optimal absorption.
+Except for calcium and vitamin C vitamins bound in foods do not absorb as well as isolated nutrients, because your intestines can only absorb nutrients in their "free" isolated state.
 (Click here to read my article with 46 medical journal references that details this.)

-Ninety-nine+ percent of the vitamin products sold in quality health foods stores, like Whole Foods Market, are isolated vitamins and minerals.
-They are sold there because quality studies published in peer-reviewed medical journals over the last fifty years prove that they can work safely to make you healthier.
+99.99 percent of the vitamin products sold in quality health foods stores, like Whole Foods Market, are isolated vitamins and minerals.
+Even the products sold as "food-grown-type," "bio-cultured," "food-state," and other "food" vitamins are actually isolated vitamins and minerals mixed into foods, in a deceptive attempt to make them more marketable.
+However, isolated vitamins and minerals are sold there because quality studies published in peer-reviewed medical journals over the last approximately fifty-plus years prove that they can work safely to make you healthier.

-On inspecting the product he sells as "Whole Foods Multi-Vitamins" we find that it contains small amounts of the very same isolated vitamins sold everywhere - along with some added food materials, so he can call them "Whole Food Vitamins."
-Nonsense.
+On inspecting the product he sells as "Whole Foods Multi-Vitamins" you will find that it contains small amounts of the very same isolated vitamins sold everywhere - along with some added food materials, so he can call them "Whole Food Vitamins."

 "Homestatic-Type" Vitamins And Minerals.